mboudet/gopublish/README.md

-Welcome to Go-publish, the link generator for the GenOuest platform.
+Welcome to Gopublish, the link generator for the GenOuest platform.

 Features :